On this page

-There are millions of refugees in Jordan, Lebanon and Turkey who are registered with the UNHCR.
-The Australian Government is working closely with the UNHCR to identify refugees in these countries who are the most vulnerable and in greatest need of resettlement.
+Many of those displaced by the conflicts in Syria and Iraq are registered with the UNHCR and are in Jordan, Lebanon and Turkey.
+We are working closely with the UNHCR to identify refugees in these countries who are the most vulnerable and in greatest need of resettlement.

 Australian citizens or permanent residents over the age of 18, eligible New Zealand citizens and organisations operating in Australia are able to propose persons for resettlement under the

-Priority for the limited places available under the Special Humanitarian Programme is generally given to applicants proposed by close family members.
+Priority for the limited places available under the SHP is generally given to applicants proposed by close family members.

-People eligible for resettlement under the Special Humanitarian Programme can be registered with the UNHCR, but it is not a requirement.
+People eligible for resettlement under the SHP can be registered with the UNHCR, but it is not a requirement.

-The limited number of Special Humanitarian Programme places available and the high demand for these places means that not everyone can be accepted.
+The limited number of SHP places available and the high demand for these places means that not everyone can be accepted.